top of page

 Series: Standalone with clean companions (Scumble, Switch)

 Mibs Beaumont is about to discover her magical “savvy” a power unique to her family.
-When a crisis strikes, she embarks on a road trip of friendship, courage, and messy growing up to prevent disaster written for Middle Grade readers.
+When a crisis strikes, she embarks on a road trip of friendship, courage, and messy growing up to prevent disaster.
+Newbery Honor winner, written for Middle Grade readers.

 Book cover featuring "The Tale of Hill Top Farm" by Susan Wittig Albert.
 An owl and a stoat are beneath green leaves.
 Text: "Perfectly charming."